Pluralia/ghc-proposals/proposals/0000-options-local-pragma.rst

 Unresolved Questions
 --------------------

+1) There is an idea to refuse the implementation of ``OPTIONS_LOCAL`` for language extensions.
+It can be too expensive (personal work for every extension).
+Instead of it ``OPTIONS_LOCAL`` for extensions can be splitted on some pragmas with the same local action.
+Here "the list of sense" for every extension https://gist.github.com/Pluralia/d1d0466ced9d211a9ebc2b944139de78.

-There is `a question on Stackoverflow <https://stackoverflow.com/questions/12717909/stop-ghc-from-warning-me-about-one-particular-missing-pattern/>`_.
+2) There is `a question on Stackoverflow <https://stackoverflow.com/questions/12717909/stop-ghc-from-warning-me-about-one-particular-missing-pattern/>`_.
 It says to rid of the warning in case of incomplete patterns in a code you can use only ``error``.
 Whether is fine to add such feature using pragma ``OPTIONS_LOCAL``?
+It will be new flag.

 Implementation Plan